 - Failures of the past.
 Joshua experienced failure forty years prior.
 We will have failures in this life, but we can’t dwell on them.
 We must put our failures in the past and set our eyes on what God has for us in the future.

-Our security gone.
+- Security is gone.
 Joshua was Moses’ assistant.
 He ministered and did all that Moses told him to do.
 He had it pretty easy because Moses had all of the responsibility on his shoulders.
 With Moses gone suddenly all of the responsibility was on Joshua.
 He’d have to carry the load of the people and ministry himself.
 His security blanket had been ripped out from under him.
 He had to learn to lean on the Lord alone (Matthew 11:28-30).

-The time for mourning is over.
-Israel always set aside a time for mourning of the dead.
+- The time for mourning is over.
+Israel always set aside a time of mourning for the dead.
 They had mourned over Moses’ death.
 It was time to stop mourning and move on.
 Some of you have been in a state of grief and mourning.
 It may be over the loss of a loved one, some loss or tragedy in your life, or even sin.
 There is a time for mourning (Psalm 34:18, Psalm 51:17), but there is a time to lay aside your grief and move on.
 Your time of mourning is over.

-We are entering a new level of responsibility.
+- A new level of responsibility.
 Joshua had been Moses’ servant, but now Moses was gone.
 All the responsibility for Israel’s future was now on him.
 Joshua would do what Moses was unable to – take Israel into the promise land.
 He now had to lean on the Lord Himself and let Him carry the burdens.
 He had to take responsibility for the task that was before them.
 Some of you have been following faithfully, but now it is time for you to take some areas of responsibility upon yourself.
 Don’t be afraid.
 It is time for you to lay hold of the task that is before you and let the Lord carry the load (Matthew 11:28-30).

 God Spoke to Joshua